Dive Brief:

 Eligibility for SIP incentives would not preclude energy storage system owners from earning revenue from the wholesale electricity market, participating in distributed energy resource aggregation services or using behind-the-meter assets “to actively manage their electricity usage at the distribution level and reduce electricity cost,” the BPU said.

-Correction: A previous version of this story had an incorrect unit of measurement for New Jersey’s proposed annual energy storage incentive.
+Correction: A previous version of this story had an incorrect unit of measurement for New Jersey’s proposed energy storage incentive.
 It is $400/kWh